Porsche 911 GT3: 996.2 GT3

-Porsche made significant updates to the GT3 for 2004 model year (the first year the car was offered to US customers), using the 2002 996 facelift including headlights that were differentiated from the entry-level Boxster.
+Porsche made significant updates to the GT3 for 2004 model year, using the 2002 996 facelift including headlights that were differentiated from the entry-level Boxster.
 This model is commonly known as the 996.2 GT3.
 Engine power output rating was raised to 381 PS and torque to 284 lbft, 80% of which was available from 2,000 rpm.
 The braking setup was upgraded, now featuring 6-piston calipers on the front (rears remained 4-piston), and the Porsche Ceramic Composite Brake system was offered as an option.
 The GT3 now used the body shell of the Carrera 4.

 In track testing by American automotive journals, the GT3 managed a 0–60 mph acceleration time of 4.5 seconds and a quarter mile time of 12.0 seconds at 118 mi/h.
 During skidpad testing, the GT3 posted 1.03g.

 Porsche's official test-driver Walter Röhrl completed the Nürburgring Nordschleife with the 996 GT3 in 7 minutes 56 seconds, a feat which was used by Porsche to promote the car.